There are several types of credentials that you manage with Oracle Cloud Infrastructure Identity and Access Management (IAM):

 OAuth 2.0 client credentials are required to interact programmatically with those services that use the OAuth 2.0 authorization protocol.
 The credentials enable you to obtain a secure token to access those service REST API endpoints.
 The allowed actions and endpoints granted by the token depend on the scopes (permissions) that you select when you generate the credentials.
 For more information, see Working with OAuth 2.0 Client Credentials.

 Auth tokens are authentication tokens generated by Oracle.
 You use auth tokens to authenticate with third-party APIs that do not support the Oracle Cloud Infrastructure signature-based authentication, for example, the Swift API.
 If your service requires an auth token, the service-specific documentation instructs you to generate one and how to use it.

 IAM Database Passwords

 An IAM database password is a different password than an OCI Console password.
-Setting an IAM database password allows an authorized IAM user to log in to one or more Autonomous Databases in their tenancy.
+Setting an IAM database password allows an authorized IAM user to sign in to one or more Autonomous Databases in their tenancy.

-Centralizing user account management in IAM improves security and greatly minimizes database administrators having to manage users joining, moving within, and leaving an organization (also known as user lifecycle management).
+Centralizing user account management in IAM improves security and greatly minimizes database administrators having to manage users who are joining, moving within, and leaving an organization (also known as user lifecycle management).
 Users can set a database password in IAM and use that password to authenticate when logging in to appropriately configured Oracle databases in their tenancy.